168 First, you dig that hole

 "Yeh, what he said.
 We also need shovels, picks, anything to dig with.
 I'd rather not use one of our hunting knives, just in case these corpses carry any diseases."

 A soldier, who had been listening, turned his head and threw up where he stood.
-He carried on dry heaving and was helped away by one of his colleagues.
+He carried on dry heaving, and was helped away by one of his colleagues.

 One of the Reparations team looked about, and in a very loud voice reiterated what had been decided.
 "So, gents, who has a strong stomach, because you'll need it for this job."
 He held up his own hand and looked around for other volunteers.

-"Right.
-Tomorrow morning we lead a team to begin the clear up."
 Turning to the slaughter man, "You and your buddy here be willing to lead the team?"

 They looked from one to the other, shrugged and nodded.